 The usual inoculation method is as outlined in the charts on pp. 2-3 as well as the chart on the following page.
-For those who did not receive vaccines due to the cessation of active encouragement of vaccination in 2005, eligibility for utilization of remedial measures has been modified as of October 1, 2016 to include persons up to (but not including) age 20 who were born between April 2, 2000 and April 1, 2007.
+For those who did not receive vaccines due to the cessation of active encouragement of vaccination in 2005, eligibility for utilization of remedial measures has been modified to include persons up to (but not including) age 20 who were born between April 2, 2002 and April 1, 2007.

-Please note that person born between April 2, 2007 and October 1, 2009 who are currently receiving stage II inoculations are eligible to receive stage I inoculations they may have missed.
+Additionally, person born between April 2, 2009 and October 1, 2009 who are currently receiving stage II inoculations are eligible to receive stage I inoculations they may have missed.

-Additionally, as of October 1, 2016, persons born on or before April 1, 2000 or after October 2, 2009 are ineligible for remedial measures.
+Please note that persons born on or before April 1, 2002, on or between April 1, 2007 and April 1, 2009, or on or after October 2, 2009 are ineligible for remedial measures.

 Because subsequent inoculation methods may differ from standard methods for persons eligible for remedial measures depending on individual vaccination history, please prepare your Maternal and Child Health Handbook (Boshi Kenko Techo) or other documentation containing vaccination records and contact the Yokohama City Vaccination Call Center prior to vaccination. (refer to p.
-26)
+30)